 Groups and activities

-The Pastoral Care Team supports the activities of various campus groups.
+The Multifaith Wellbeing Team supports the activities of various campus groups.
 Details are on the noticeboard at the Centre.
-The Pastoral Care Service has a Free Food Pantry to help students, with food donated by members of the Bendigo Community.
+They also have a Free Food Pantry to help students, with food donated by members of the Bendigo Community.
 The Centre also offers a supply of beverages and biscuits, a microwave, fridge and freezer.

 Drop In Centre